 The heart of this story is the relationship between a girl and a man.
 They meet accidentally and under potentially supernatural circumstances when she is ten years old.
 He is presented to us, through her ten-year-old eyes, as bespectacled, wearing his colorless hair in an elderly fashion, and resembling a tortoise.

 The girl is Polly, a name meaning “many.”
-The man is Mr. Thomas Lynn, a variation of Tam Lin, who was to be tithed to Hell by the Queen of Fairies but was saved when his lover refused to let go of him no matter how beastly the fairies turned him.
+The man is Mr. Thomas Lynn, a variation of Tam Lin, who was to be tithed to Hell by the Queen of Fairies, but was saved when his lover refused to let go of him no matter how beastly the fairies made him.

 After Polly stumbles into a funeral at a house in her neighborhood while looking for a friend, Mr. Lynn rescues her.
 Outside, they hold hands and walk together through the garden.
 Mr. Lynn asks Polly what she likes to do best.